cgwire/kitsu/docs/getting-started-production/README.md

-# Getting started as a Production Manager
+# Getting Started as a Studio Manager

 ## Create your First Production